Joshua-W-Adams/flutter_architecture_template/README.md

 Some of the major benefits of this library include:
 - immutable (unchangeable) states which means a history of states are kept so you can roll back states at any point in time.

+### Get_It Package

+The Get_It package is a implementation of IoC using the service locator architectural pattern.

+You can review it in detail in the following [link](https://pub.dev/packages/get_it).

+This library is a great way for us to enforce the use of IoC and ensure best practice is followed for the IoC container itself.